Testability of Reverse Causality Without Exogenous Variation: Irreversibility Proof

 In the following derivations we omit the arguments $ (x,\w) $ for $ \xi $, and $ (x,y,\w) $ for $ \phi_1 $ and $ \phi_2 $.
 The ratio of eqs. \eqref{eq_forw_der_xx} and \eqref{eq_forw_der_xy} is given by

 which we derive w.r.t. $ x $ to conclude

-If a anticausal model exists, we know from \eqref{eq_backw_dx_w}, which is derived from the anticausal model, that \eqref{eq_het_forw_dx} must equal zero.
+\textbf{Step 3.} If the reverse model \eqref{eq_w_backw1} holds, we know from \eqref{eq_backw_dx_w} that \eqref{eq_het_forw_dx} must equal zero.
 By setting \eqref{eq_het_forw_dx} equal to zero and given $h$, $ \nu $, we obtain for each fixed $y$ and $ \w $, which we denote $ \bar{y} $ and $ \bar{\w} $, respectively, a linear inhomogenous differential equation for $\xi$: